Global Health Concentration

 Why offer training on Global Health at Sciences Po?

-For over a decade, health has risen to the top of the agenda of world political and economic leaders and meetings, the G8, the G20, Davos Economic Forum, The World Trade Organisation, the UN General Assembly, UN ECOSOC, even the UN Security Council, but also within the European Union institutions and its 28 EU Member States.
-Various instances are currently discussing health challenges and threats around demographic growth and inequity, particularly in the least developed countries.
+For over two decades now, health has risen to the top of the agenda of world political and economic leaders.
+Health challenges and threats are being discussed alongside demographic growth and inequity, particularly in the least developed countries.
 In response to this situation, is universal health coverage a goal to fight poverty or to improve population health?

-As the world is currently undergoing extremely vast geographical and geopolitical changes, we question whether this paradigm is relevant to address contemporary and future health challenges, as well as to help reach the sustainable development goals by 2030, including SDG 3: “Ensure healthy lives ans promote well-being for all at all ages”.
+As the world is currently undergoing extremely vast geographical and geopolitical changes, we question whether this paradigm is relevant to address contemporary and future health challenges, such as the Covid-19 pandemic, as well as to help reach the sustainable development goals by 2030, including SDG 3: “Ensure healthy lives and promote well-being for all at all ages”.

 Our concentration in Global Health will discuss these issues as they are debated (or not) in the international arena.
-While we have changed the paradigm of development, possibly switching to sustainable development goals, as opposed to the millennium development goals, how does health fit in the new picture, and what are the risks the international community is taking with regard to specific situations in the Global South?
-The issues at stake are such, that health is not anymore in the hands of the doctors alone, or even public health specialists, but is become an everyday everywhere concern for policy makers facing increasing demand with ageing populations, non communicable diseases’ burden, effects of climate change and environmental threats.
+The paradigm of development has switched to sustainable development goals, but how does health fit in the new picture, and what are the risks the international community is taking with regard to specific situations in the Global South?
+The issues at stake are such, that health is not anymore in the hands of the doctors alone, or even public health specialists, but is become an everyday everywhere concern for policy makers.

 For all these reasons, Sciences Po offers several courses in Global Health to students at the Paris School of International Affairs.

 Goal of the Concentration in Global Health